lluisi/easy-install-php-qa-tools/README.md

 ./easy
 ```

 >You need composer installed globally.
-But don't worry the script will check this dependency and install globally on your computer if there isn't.
+But don't worry the script will check this dependency and install globally if there isn't.

 Note: also runs on OSX and Linux